joseairosa/ohm-expire/README.md

 Updating TTL
 ------------

 It's easy to update the TTL after creating a Model.
+There is also the possibility to simple update the ttl with the default value (the one that was defined on the Model)

 Taking the example above:

     m = Model.create(:hash => "123")
     m.update_ttl 30 # Updated to 30 seconds
+    m.update_ttl # Updated to 5 seconds (Model::TTL)

 Getting TTL
 -----------